-The final competition for up to ten singers will take place in the fall of 2020 (date to be determined), appearing before a panel of distinguished judges and a live audience in Bethlehem, Pennsylvania.
+The final competition for up to ten singers will take place in 2021 (date to be determined), appearing before a panel of distinguished judges and a live audience in Bethlehem, Pennsylvania.

 The First Prize winner chosen by the judges on that day will receive a career development grant of $3,000 and a solo performing opportunity with The Bach Choir of Bethlehem in a future season.

 In addition to the first prize, up to three additional cash awards of $500 may be awarded to other finalists, at the judges’ discretion.

 - Greg Funfgeld, Artistic Director and Conductor of the Bach Choir of Bethlehem